Preface

 2. Creating accountability by publishing Key Results

-4. Recruiting and rewarding talent
+8. Recruiting and rewarding talent

 The Appendices

-1. Creating strategic alignment for internal auditors
+1. Activating strategic internal audits

 2. Activating consulting solutions